Chad Opposition Leaders Get One-year Suspended Terms - UrduPoint

 Chad Opposition Leaders Get One-year Suspended Terms

-Six opposition leaders arrested after violent anti-French protests in N'Djamena have been handed one-year suspended sentences for disturbing public order, Chad's public prosecutor told AFP on Monday
+Six opposition leaders arrested after violent anti-French protests in N'Djamena were on Monday handed one-year suspended sentences for disturbing public order, Chad's public prosecutor told AFP

-N'Djamena, (APP - UrduPoint / Pakistan Point News - 6th Jun, 2022 ) :Six opposition leaders arrested after violent anti-French protests in N'Djamena have been handed one-year suspended sentences for disturbing public order, Chad's public prosecutor told AFP on Monday.
+N'Djamena, (APP - UrduPoint / Pakistan Point News - 6th Jun, 2022 ) :Six opposition leaders arrested after violent anti-French protests in N'Djamena were on Monday handed one-year suspended sentences for disturbing public order, Chad's public prosecutor told AFP.

 They were also fined 10 million CFA francs, or about 15,000 Euros, said prosecutor Moussa Wade Djibrine, who had sought two-year prison terms.